awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 You can leverage launch templates to launch EFA\-enabled instances with other AWS services, such as AWS Batch\.

-For more information about creating launch templates, see [Creating a Launch Template](ec2-launch-templates.md#create-launch-template)\.
+For more information about creating launch templates, see [Creating a launch template](ec2-launch-templates.md#create-launch-template)\.

 ## Assigning an IP Address to an EFA<a name="efa-ip-assign"></a>